Iran missile attacks target U.S. forces in Iraq; Trump says 'All is well!'

 GRAPHIC: Iran fires missiles at U.S bases in Iraq here

+Iranian officials said their country did not want a war and its strikes “concluded” its response to Friday’s killing of Qassem Soleimani, a powerful general whose burial in Iran after days of mourning was completed almost at the same time as Iran’s missile launches.

-U.S. President Donald Trump said in a tweet late on Tuesday that an assessment of casualties and damage from the strikes was under way and that he would make a statement on Wednesday morning.
+U.S. President Donald Trump said in a tweet that an assessment of casualties and damage from the strikes was under way and that he would make a statement on Wednesday morning.

 “All is well!”
-Trump, who visited the al-Asad air base in December 2018, said in the Twitter post.
+Trump, who visited one of the targeted sites, Ain al-Asad air base, in December 2018, said on Twitter.

 One source said early indications were of no U.S. casualties.
 Other U.S. officials declined to comment.

-Iran’s Islamic Revolutionary Guards Corps confirmed they fired the missiles in retaliation for last week’s killing of Qassem Soleimani, according to a statement on state TV.
+Iran’s Islamic Revolutionary Guards Corps confirmed they fired the missiles in retaliation for last week’s killing of Qassem Soleimani, according to a statement on state media.

 The force advised the United States to withdraw its troops from the region to prevent more deaths and warned U.S. allies including Israel not to allow attacks from their territories.

-Iranian television reported a senior official in the Iranian Supreme Leader’s office said the missile attacks were the “weakest” of several retaliation scenarios.
+Iranian television reported a senior official in the Iranian Supreme Leader’s office as saying the missile attacks were the “weakest” of several retaliation scenarios.

-Pentagon spokesman Jonathan Hoffman said in a statement the bases targeted were al-Asad air base and another facility in Erbil, Iraq.
+Pentagon spokesman Jonathan Hoffman said the bases targeted were al-Asad air base and another facility in Erbil, Iraq.

-“As we evaluate the situation and our response, we will take all necessary measures to protect and defend U.S. personnel, partners, and allies in the region.”
+“As we evaluate the situation and our response, we will take all necessary measures to protect and defend U.S. personnel, partners, and allies in the region,” Hoffman said.

-Hours earlier on Tuesday, U.S. Defense Secretary Mark Esper said the United States should anticipate retaliation from Iran over Friday’s killing in Iraq of Soleimani, commander of the elite Quds Force.
+Hours earlier on Tuesday, U.S. Defense Secretary Mark Esper said the United States should anticipate a response from Iran for the killing of Soleimani, commander of Iran’s elite Quds Force, a unit of the Revolutionary Guards.

 “I think we should expect that they will retaliate in some way, shape or form,” he told a news briefing at the Pentagon.